Usmanmd009/Adventure_works_Analysis/README.md

 ### INTRODUCTION

 This report analyzes the Adventure Works 2015,2016,2017 dataset to inform business decisions and drive growth.
 Focusing on sales, customers, and products, our analysis identifies key trends and patterns, providing actionable recommendations to enhance operations, customer engagement, and market expansion.
-The tool used for Analysis and Exploration IS SQLITE.
+SQLITE is use for Analysis and Exploration

 ### DATA IMPORTATION